 “Exploiting this vulnerability is simple and allows threat actors to control java-based web servers and launch remote code execution attacks,” cyber security researchers said in a blog post.

-Another cyber security company Sophos said that it is already detecting malicious crypto miner operations attempting to leverage the vulnerability, and there are credible reports from other sources that several automated botnets (such as Mirai, Tsunami, and Kinsing) have begun to exploit it as well.
+Another cyber security company, Sophos, already detected malicious crypto miners operations attempting to leverage the vulnerability.
+There are credible reports from other sources that several automated botnets (such as Mirai, Tsunami, and Kinsing) have also begun to exploit.

 “Other types of attacks – and payloads – are likely to rapidly follow.
 While there are steps that server operators can take to mitigate the vulnerability, the best fix is to upgrade to the patched version, already released by Apache in Log4j 2.15.0,” Sophos said in a statement.